silveste/web-project-boilerplate/readme.md

 #### 1.4.
 Minify and Uglify JS and style bundles
 Uses optimize-css-assets-webpack-plugin to minimize CSS and terser-webpack-plugin to minimize and uglify JS in production mode

+#### 1.5 Support for ECMAScript 9 (2018)
+Uses babel transpiler to support ECMAScript 9 syntax in 99.75% of market browsers (Using browserslist)

+#### 1.6.
+Automatically add JS polyfills for old browsers
+Uses babel transpiler to add polyfills automatically for old browsers when there is not supported code

 ## 2. Directories structure
 #### 2.1. config